dmytrostriletskyi/threads-net/README.md

 ```

 But it is not enough, because on this stage we do not know how to iterate and fetch the next `2` threads.
 Here `max id`
 helps, if you see, there is `next_max_id` in the response.
-Which is encoded identifier of the `3rd` thread to start
+Which is an encoded identifier of the `3rd` thread to start
 offsetting (chunking) from:

 ```python